Phenytoin Toxicity

 Multiple-dose activated charcoal is thought to enhance the elimination of phenytoin that was administered orally or intravenously.

-Clinical Context: DOC for drug-induced seizures.
-Longer duration of action compared to the other agents.
+Clinical Context: Drug of choice for drug-induced seizures.
+Longer duration of action compared with other agents.

 Clinical Context: IV/IM formulation with short duration of sedation.
-Used as alternative in termination of refractory status epilepticus.
-Because water soluble, takes approximately 3 times longer than diazepam to peak EEG effects.
+Used as alternative for termination of refractory status epilepticus.
+Because water soluble, takes approximately 3 times longer than diazepam to peak electroencephalographic effects.
 Thus, clinician must wait 2-3 min to fully evaluate sedative effects before initiating procedure or repeating dose.

 Clinical Context: Depresses all levels of CNS (eg, limbic and reticular formation), possibly by increasing activity of GABA.
 Commonly available, also useful for treatment of seizures or agitation.